Immune Globulin (Gammagard, Gammaplex®, Gamunex®-C)

 - Injection site reaction - you may get a rash, swelling or bruising or your skin may get red, warm, itchy or painful at the site of your infusion or injection

 Note: Each of the side effects above was reported in 5% or greater of patients treated with immune globulin.
+Your side effects may differ depending on the immune globulin formulation.
 Not all possible side effects are included above.

 Warnings and Precautions